oasysgames/oasys-docs/docs/techdocs/02-build/00-validator-requirements.md

 | DISK    | 500GB SSD                  |
 | Network | 100Mbps                    |

 Verse uses more CPU.
-Using Higher CPU when having much pending transaction in Verse can have a different verse transaction processing speed for Verse.
+Using Higher Frequency for CPU when having much pending transaction in Verse can have a higher verse transaction processing speed for Verse.

 **1,000,000 OAS is required to validate the Verse-Layer node.**